 Can we use any of your images or animations?
 I think it would be good publicity for you…

 If you are a teacher and want to show some of my animations to your students, of course you can.
 And if you have a personal, non commercial blog and you want to embed some of my videos hosted on Vimeo and YouTube, you can also.
 In none of these two cases is necessary to ask permission, but I would thank if you add a brief note clarifying the authorship of the work.

-For any other situation where you want to include some of my work (business sites, advertisements, TV, editorial use, exhibitions, etc) please contact me to negotiate an appropriate license for the use of my images.
+For any other situation where you want to include some of my work (business sites, advertisements, TV, editorial use, museums, exhibitions, etc) please contact me to negotiate an appropriate license for the use of my images or animations.

 I would like to do 3D.
 What software do you recommend?